ashp8i/esphome-configs/readme.md

 Driver Replacement

-Original Driver in this product is an RF based, with no GPIO's exposed or WiFi Connecticity thus had to find a drop in replacemnt, the original replacement found no longer exists therefore I cannot guarantee modifiability/compatability but the principle is the same.
+Original Driver in this product is an RF based, with no GPIO's exposed or WiFi Connecticity thus had to find a drop in replacement, the original replacement found no longer exists therefore I cannot guarantee modifiability/compatability but the principle is the same.
 These type of drivers are hard to find required trawling thru aliexpress/alibaba.

 My Replacement Driver used a W600 winner micro based chip to connect to the Tuya Platform, I replaced that for a Pin Identical ESP-12F.